chef/chef-oss-practices/contributors/guide/pull-requests.md

 5. Push edits to your pull request branch
 6. Repeat the prior two steps as needed until reviewer(s) add `LGTM` label.
 The `LGTM` label, when applied by someone listed as a Reviewer in the corresponding project's `TEAMS` file, is a signal that the code has passed review from one or more trusted reviewers for that project
 7. (Optional) Some reviewers prefer that you squash commits at this step
-8. Approver will add the `Approved` label (as well as any other labels unique to their merge process), when applied by someone listed as an Approver in the corresponding project `TEAMS` file, is a signal that the code has passed final review and the Approver is free to merge the PR.
+8. Approver will add the `Approved` label (as well as any other labels unique to their merge process).
+When applied by someone listed as an Approver in the corresponding project `TEAMS` file, the `Approved` label is a signal that the code has passed final review and the Approver is free to merge the PR
 ***************************************************************************************

 ## Marking Unfinished Pull Requests